 FL24 has an open port for user supplied endstations.
 FL24 covers the entire wavelength range of FLASH2.
 It offers a KB bending mirror system and a split-and-delay unit for XUV-XUV pump-probe experiments.

 FL26 features the permanent end station REMI - a reaction microscope from R. Moshammer's group at MPIK Heidelberg.

 |Photon Beam Parameters|

-The call for regular proposals for FLASH is published twice a year.
-The deadline is regularly on 1 April and 1 October of each year.
+The deadline for the current call for proposals for FLASH is on 1 October 2021.

 Due to the upcoming FLASH2020+ shutdown (from mid-November 2021 to mid-August 2022), this call relates to beamtime from November 2022 to June 2023.
 In order to facilitate a most efficient use of the FLASH beamtime it is expected that your own experimental setup, if provided, will be ready by November 2022.